-I found the jam stays in clumps which means you get various sweet bursts in your creamy ice lolly when you are eating them.
+I found that if you let the jam stays in clumps it means you get various sweet bursts in your creamy ice lolly when you are eating them.
 The jam doesn’t harden like the yogurt so it’s nice and smooth when it hits your tongue.
 You can use any kind of jam you like, why not try two flavors at once?
 Depending on if your yogurt is plain or flavored already you can really go wild with this easy family recipe.

 What’s your favorite ice lollies to make at home?
 Or perhaps you have never made your own…try these!!!
 Let me know what you think on social media and tag @letstalkmommy so I can reshare your creations!